grafana/grafana-app-sdk/docs/tutorials/issue-tracker/01-project-init.md

 If you're unfamiliar with `go install`, it's similar to `go get`, but will compile a binary for the `main` package in what it pulls, and put that in `$GOPATH/bin`.
 If you don't have `$GOPATH/bin` in your path, you will want to add it, otherwise the CLI commands won't work for you.
 You can check if the CLI was installed successfully with:
 You can then check if the install was successful by running.

-> [!NOTE]
-> There is currently a [known issue with running go install](https://github.com/grafana/grafana-app-sdk/issues/189) for many versions.
-> You can install locally with
-> ```shell
-> git clone git@github.com:grafana/grafana-app-sdk.git && cd grafana-app-sdk/cmd/grafana-app-sdk && go install
-> ```
-> But be advised this will install the latest `main` commit.
-To install a specific version, use `git checkout <version>` before running `go install`.
->
-> Alternatively, you can install by running `make build` in the repository root, and copying `target/grafana-app-sdk` into your `PATH`.

-If you're not comfortable using `go install`, the [github releases page](https://github.com/grafana/grafana-app-sdk/releases) for the project includes a binary for each architecture per release.
-You can download the binary and add it to your `PATH` to use the SDK CLI the same way as if you used `go install`.
 ```shell
 grafana-app-sdk --help
 ```

+> [!NOTE]
+> If you're not comfortable using `go install`, the [github releases page](https://github.com/grafana/grafana-app-sdk/releases) for the project includes a binary for each architecture per release.
+You can download the binary and add it to your `PATH` to use the SDK CLI the same way as if you used `go install`.

 Now that we have the CLI installed, let's initialize our project.
 In this tutorial, we're going to use `github.com/grafana/issue-tracker-project` as our go module name, but you can use whatever name you like--it won't affect anything except some imports on code that we work on later.
 ```shell